-Husband turned 66 in March of 2017, and began receiving his social security retirement benefit of $2,400 per month.
-Wife, who turns 62 in a couple of weeks plans to begin receiving early retirement benefits.
+The Husband turned 66 (FRA) in March 2017 and plans to begin receiving his social security retirement benefit of $2,400 monthly.
+His Wife, who turns 62 in a couple of weeks, plans to begin receiving early retirement benefits.
 Her Primary Insurance Amount (PIA) is $1,600 per month (the amount she will receive if she waits until her Full Retirement Age (FRA).
 She no longer works.

-Q: Is Wife eligible to receive survivor benefits if Husband predeceases her?
+Q: Is the Wife eligible to receive survivor benefits if Husband predeceases her?

-While spousal benefits are worth a maximum of 50% of his or her spouse's PIA, survivor benefits are worth 100% of what the deceased worker collected or was entitled to collect at time of death, provided the survivor collects the benefits at full retirement age or later.
-Survivor benefits can be received as early as age 60, but the reduction in amount from not waiting until FRA can be as much as 28.50% (4.75% a year).
-So for instance, Wife would be eligible for Husband’s full PIA amount of $2,400 per month.
+While spousal benefits are worth a maximum of 50% of their spouse's Primary Insurance Amount (PIA), survivor benefits are worth 100% of what the deceased worker collected or was entitled to collect at the time of death, provided the survivor collects the benefits at full retirement age or later.
+Survivor benefits can be received as early as age 60, but the reduction in amount from not waiting until FRA can be as much as 28.50% (4.07% a year).

 Q: If Husband decides to take advantage of delayed retirement credits and waits until Age 70, will Wife's options be impacted?

-Since Spouses cannot receive spousal benefits unless other spouse is receiving benefits (except for Divorced spouses or those who were eligible to file and suspend), Wife would not have the option to file spousal benefits until Husband reaches age 70.
+Since Spouses can only receive spousal benefits if the other spouse is receiving benefits (except for Divorced spouses), the Wife would only be able to file spousal benefits once Husband reaches age 70.
 But on the positive side, her survivor benefit is based on the amount the Husband is eligible for.
-Therefore, waiting until 70 would increase Husband’s eventual income by 8% a year from age 66 to age 70 – his benefit and therefore Wife’s potential survivor benefit is increased from $2,400 per month to $3,168 – 32% increase.
+Therefore, waiting until 70 would increase Husband's income by 8% a year from age 66 to age 70 – his benefit and, therefore Wife's potential survivor benefit is increased from $2,400 per month to $3,168 – 32% increase.

 Q: Are survivor benefits available to the dependent children of the deceased worker?

 Yes.
-If you are the unmarried child under 18 (up to age 19 if attending elementary or secondary school full time) of a worker who dies, you can be eligible to receive Social Security survivor benefits.
+If you are an unmarried child under 18 (up to age 19 if attending elementary or secondary school full time) or a worker who dies, you can be eligible to receive Social Security survivor benefits.
 And you can get benefits at any age if you were disabled before age 22 and remain disabled.

 Back to Survivor Benefit Page